lynnlangit/learning-quantum/README.md

 <img src="https://github.com/lynnlangit/learning-quantum/blob/main/images/d-wave-hardware.png" width=600 align=right>

 There are a number of quantum computing vendors.
-They produce hardware which container qubits for quantum computing programming execution via QPUs.
+They produce hardware (quatum computers) which contain a particular number of qubits.
+The qubits are used by quantum computing programming languages or libraries for execution with QPUs.

 One example is the [D-Wave](https://www.dwavesys.com/) company.
 Shown here are photos from one of their quantum computers.
 It contains QPU units, which is hardware with qubits (image taken from D-Wave whitepaper).